nestauk/ds-cookiecutter/docs/docs/quickstart.md

 - Check the project's `README` for any additional configuration needed (e.g. putting API keys in `.env`)
 - Pull any required inputs into `inputs/` by running `make inputs-pull`
 - Follow the author's documentation, or make them write some if they haven't already!

+## How can I use this if I don't work at Nesta?

+You can still use the cookiecutter, you just need to remove a few Nesta-specific bits relating to our AWS setup:

+* Choosing `auto_config` as "false" when setting up the cookiecutter
+* Remove the `setup-metaflow` dependency of the `install` command within `Makefile`
+* If using `make init` - replace references to `nestauk` with your github organisation in `bin/create_repo.sh`